 The nutrition programs at UIC understand the hardships that the COVID-19 situation is placing on students.
-Please refer to the statements below, which apply to new (fall 2022) and prospective MS/CP students, and current and prospective nutrition science program students.
+Please refer to the statements below, which apply to new (fall 2023/2024) and prospective MS/CP students, and current and prospective nutrition science program students.

-Online courses and labs will be accepted for prerequisites temporarily due to COVID-19 restrictions.
+Online courses and labs will be accepted for prerequisites.
 Please contact Shayna Oshita for any questions or concerns regarding the program requirements.

-Students that have been accepted into the MS/CP for Fall 2022 and those applying to the MS/CP for Fall 2023 will need to maintain a grade for the prerequisite courses per the policy of requiring a C or higher for prerequisite classes and B average for any pending prerequisites that are completed after acceptance to the program.
+Students that have been accepted into the MS/CP for Fall 2023 and those applying to the MS/CP for Fall 2024 will need to maintain a grade for the prerequisite courses per the policy of requiring a C or higher for prerequisite classes and B average for any pending prerequisites that are completed after acceptance to the program.